 Explore ways that the Qur'an is treated to show respect.
-You could show video clips from BBC Teach for this or give the pupils a comprehension to gather facts.
-Discuss why Muslims treat the Qur'an in this way.
-What it says about the book itself?
+You could show video clips from BBC Teach for this or give the pupils a comprehension to gather facts from.
+Discuss why Muslim treat the Qur'an in this way.
+What is say about the book itself?
 What value does it hold?
 Why would a non-Muslim treat the book in this way?